javierbrea/eslint-plugin-boundaries/packages/website/docs/selectors/selectors.md

 ## Templating in selectors

-Selector values support templates, so a rule can adapt to the file it is checking.
-For example, you can disallow a dependency between two elements of the same type but in different families, without writing a rule per family.
+Selector values support templates, so a policy can adapt to the file it is checking.
+For example, you can disallow a dependency between two elements of the same type but in different families, without writing a policy per family.

 :::note
 To use a **whole array** from the template tree (e.g. `from.element.types`) as operands of an `anyOf` / `allOf` / `noneOf` / `equalsTo` array query, use the [`{ expand }` item](#sourcing-operands-from-a-template-expand) instead of a plain template string.
 A plain `"{{ from.element.types }}"` renders as the string `"a,b,c"`, which is not a valid micromatch OR pattern.